neogeny/TatSu/docs/mini-tutorial.rst

 approach risks tying the semantics to the *parsing process*, rather than to the parsed *objects*.

 That is not a problem for simple languages, like the arithmetic expression language in this tutorial.
-But as the complexity of the parsed language increases, the number of grammar rules quickly becomes larger than the types of objects parsed.
+But as the complexity of the parsed language increases, the number of grammar rules becomes larger than the types of objects parsed.

 |TatSu| can create typed object models directly from the parsing process which can be navigated (*walked*) and transformed (with *code generation*) in later passes.